There is nothing in this universe apart from God. ...

 1974, Princeton University Press

-In these ancient examples, the tip of the cosmic mountain corresponds to the spiritual dimension, and thus to the Universal Singularity (at cosmological time T=0 of the Big Bang or the center point of a timeless hypersphere), and the tip of the individual's light-cone is a point at the foot of the cosmic mountain, in the physical dimension.
+In these ancient examples, the tip of the cosmic mountain corresponds to the spiritual dimension, and thus to the Universal Singularity (at time t=0 of the Big Bang or the center point of a timeless hypersphere), and the tip of the individual's light-cone is a point at the foot of the cosmic mountain, in the physical dimension.
 In the Vedic tradition, the unfoldment of creation from the spiritual to the physical is generally represented by a series of concentric spheres, the center being the transcendental spiritual dimension and timeless source.
 Transcending the universal chakras to the spiritual source is often described as climbing a cosmic mountain.
-This theme is also reflected in the general form of the mandala, with the center of the motif representing the spiritual source of creation.
+This theme is also reflected in the general form of the mandala, with the center of the motif representing the spiritual source of Creation.

 We should always keep in mind that metaphysical geometries are a way of modeling higher-dimensional relationships that are more real than the geometries themselves.
 What is most important is to develop an intuitive understanding of the metaphysical relationship or principle being modeled, and as powerful as they are as teaching tools, we must not get too hung up on the models themselves.
 The realization of transcendental unity is the goal of any metaphysical system or spiritual teaching.

-The Flower of Life
+Flower of Life

 The code of the FLOWER OF LIFE actually contains all the wisdom found in the universe, similar to the genetic code contained within our own DNA.
 This geometric code goes beyond ordinary forms of teaching and lies beneath the very structure of reality itself.